Select Department

 1. Choose Your Music

 In almost all cases, you’ll need to make sure the acapella and instrumental are in the same, or a related key.
-However, don’t let this stop you from experimenting.
-Sometimes its best to just follow your ear, and if it sounds good, embrace it!
+However, don’t let this stop you from experimenting with your audio files.
+In music creation, especially electronic music, it’s best to just follow your ear, and if it sounds good, embrace it!

 2. Matching the BPM